 Con: Poor water visibility and lack of high ground adjacent to a surf spot limit the effectiveness of the method.
 The method is not 100% effective and varies based on human experience thus it is important not to create a false sense of security.

-Science: Smaller aggressive shark species that do not spent time near the surface, such as bull sharks, are not well identified by this method.
+Science: Smaller aggressive shark species that do not spend time near the surface, such as bull sharks, are not well identified by this method.